JanoverSaldana/ReStyle-project-report/docs/capitulo-V.md

             2. build(release): bump version to 1.0.0
             3. style: remove empty line
             4. feat(sign up): add the button to sign up
-            5. feat!: send an email to the costumer when product is shipped
+            5. feat!: email the costumer when product is shipped
             6. feat: remove ticket list endpoint refers to JIRA-1337
             BREAKING CHANGES: ticket enpoints no longer supports list all entites.